GrandmasterB42/Minecraft-forwarding-translation-Proxy/README.md

 > but the connection from this proxy to the backend server is still insecure.
 > Please make sure you have everything configured properly before you let people connect

-You currently need to compile the project yourself.
-I will look into providing pre-compiled binaries and docker containers later.
+Look at the [Running](#running) section for more information on how to run the proxy.

-1. Run the application, it will shut down at first and generate a `Config.toml` file, which can also be seen in this repository.
+1. If a `Config.toml` file, which can also be seen in this repository, does not exist, start the application once, it will create a default config file and then exit.
 2. Fill out the config options, this should be pretty self-explanatory, but here is an overview:
     - `listen_address`: You can configure the address this proxy is reachable at here, this is what your Modern Proxy forwards the connections to.
     - `backend_address`: The address of your backend server, this is your Minecraft server that only supports legacy bungeecord forwarding.